 If you have experience working with ORIA and understand when an activity does not involve “research” or “human subjects” per the federal definition, then you may fill out a “human subjects research determination form.”
 You need only submit this form if you would like a letter from ORIA indicating that your project is not human subjects research (typically either for a sponsor or for an eventual journal publication).
 Any questions may be directed to an ORIA compliance specialist.
 Contact Us

 The following is a description of the types of attachments you should include.
-Remember, the attachments will change depending on the type of project that you are doing:
+Remember, the attachments will change depending on the type of project that you are doing.
+All templates are available in the RAMP library or on the IRB website:

-• Proposed Consent Form (See Template Consent and Consent Guidelines available in IRBNet)– All instructional language removed, written at the appropriate reading level for participants
+- Proposed Consent Form– All instructional language removed, written at the appropriate reading level for participants

-• Proposed Assent Form (If minors are involved) – Written at the appropriate reading level for the age group (Contact ORIA for a sample of a 6th grade Assent Form)
+- Proposed Assent Form (If minors are involved) – Written at the appropriate reading level for the age group

 Yes.
 All informed consent documents must include: